enspiral-dev-academy/community/enforcement.md

 ## Expulsion

-A participant may be expelled by the decision of organizers for whatever reasons they deem sufficient.
-However, here are some general guidelines for when a participant should be expelled:
+A participant may be expelled by the decision of Enspiral Dev Academy staff for whatever reasons they deem sufficient.
+However, here are some general guidelines for when someone should be expelled:

  - A single serious offense (e.g., punching or groping someone)
  - A single obviously intentional offense (e.g., taking photos without permission)